Deep $\Pi^0_1$ Classes: Depth and -depth

 The fact that $U$ is co-c.e.\ follows directly from the fact that $T_{term}$ is computable and $S$ is co-c.e.
 Let~$\D$ be the $\Pi^0_1$ class whose canonical co-c.e.\ tree is~$U$.
 Then the elements of~$\D$ are either elements of~$[T]=\C$, or are of the form $\sigma^\frown X$ for some finite string~$\sigma$ and $X \in \C$, which gives us the first part of the conclusion.
 Finally, the canonical co-c.e.\ tree of $\D$ contains an infinite computable tree, namely, the tree~$T$, and therefore, by the argument as in the proof of Proposition~\ref{prop:no-deep-comp-tree}, $\D$ is not deep.

 \end{proof}

 It is now straightforward to get a $\Pi^0_1$ class that is negligible but not deep: it suffices to take a negligible class~$\C$ and apply the above theorem.
-The resulting class~$\D$ is also negligible as its elements have the same Turing degrees as the elements of~$\C$, but it is not deep. \\
+The resulting class~$\D$ is also negligible as its elements have the same Turing degrees as the elements of~$\C$ and negligibility is preserved under Turing equivalence by Proposition \ref{prop:carac_neglible}(i).
+However, $\D$ is not deep. \\